StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     ```sh
     sudo ./cleanup.sh
     ```
-This removes all StrongKey files plus the installed dependency packages, including the sample Relying Party web application and the StrongKey WebAuthn client.
+This removes all StrongKey files plus the installed dependency packages.
+If you've installed the sample Relying Party web application and the StrongKey WebAuthn client, they will be removed as well.